Building A Loving Community

 3740 Blenheim Boulevard, Fairfax, VA

-Panel participants will include Mary Bauer, Executive Director of ACLU-VA, as well as other constitutional scholars, active attorneys and/or judges, and experts in the area.
+Panel participants will include Mary Bauer, Executive Director of ACLU-VA, Eric M. Caplan, Visiting Assistant Professor of History at Wesleyan University, Dr. Erin Chapman, Associate Professor of History at George Mason University, and is moderated by Stephen Jacques Wermiel, Professor of the Practice in Constitutional Law at American University.
 There will be a brief Q & A session following the discussion.
-Co-presented by the City of Fairfax and Center for the Arts at George Mason University
+Co-presented by the City of Fairfax and Center for the Arts at George Mason University.
+Sponsored by Altria, Virginia Commission for the Arts, the NEA, CultureWorks, and E. Rhodes and Leona B. Carpenter Foundation.

 Wednesday, February 26 at 6:00 PM